-- (a) The regular shifts for all full-time employees shall consist of seven and a half (7 1/2) hours (exclusive of any unpaid meal period) per day and thirty-seven and a half (37 1/2) hours per week.
-No employee shall be required without consent to work more than seven (7) days in a row. - (b) The employer policy regarding flextime shall remain in effect for the duration of this agreement. - (c) It is understood that flextime refers to the movement of hours within the regular workweek and is not meant to be imposed on an employee to replace overtime. - (d) All full-time employees shall be entitled to two (2) fifteen-minute paid breaks per shift.
+- a) The regular shifts for all full-time employees shall consist of seven (7) hours (exclusive of any unpaid meal period) per day and thirty-five (35) hours per week.
+No employee shall be required without consent to work more than seven days in a row. - b) i) The company policy regarding flextime shall remain in effect for the duration of this agreement. - ii) It is understood that flextime refers to the movement of hours within the regular workweek and is not meant to be imposed on an employee to replace overtime. - c) All full-time employees shall be entitled to two (2) fifteen-minute paid breaks per shift.